blake5634/iscrape/README.md

             1.  name the category via the `**Category` tag
             2. `**Seek`'   followed by comma-separated words  and pairs of words. (lower case)
             3. `**Avoid`'  followed by comma-separated words to avoid (lower case)
-        5. `**Cities`:  follow this with a comma-separated list of cities  (capitolized)
+        5. `**Cities`:  follow this with a comma-separated list of cities  (capitalized) (in testing mode, a short list of cities is substituted)

 2. run the script:
    `> python iscrape.py`

+    Delays are inserted to keep server loads down.
+A big search can take on the order of 1hr.

 3. your output will be:
-    * `jobs.csv`  a file that can be opened with Excel or LibreOffice
+    * `jobs.csv`  a file that can be opened with Excel or LibreOffice.
+The scores in columns E... refer to your categories (in txt file order).
     * `jobs.html` a web page that can be opened by your browser (`<ctl>O`)

-4. use the testing option for quicker preliminary results:
+4. use the testing option for quicker preliminary search results:
     * `> python iscrape.py  TESTING`

+### Installation

+You need the following python packages:

+* nltk  (`sudo pip install nltk`)
+* nltk stopwords  (you have to download the actual words just one time after installation, search for 'stopwords' in `iscrape.py` for a line to uncomment for this).
+* BeautifulSoup (`sudo pip install bs4` on linux)
+* requests  (`sudo pip install requests`)

+### Unit tests:
+*   `> python jobwords.py` will run some.
+Tests rely on `testsearch.txt` so do not modify that file.

-This package was developed at GIX to predict job opportunties for the MSTI(Robotics) program graduates.
+This package was developed at [GIX](https://gixnetwork.org) to predict job opportunties for the New Master of Science in Technology Innovation, [MSTI(Robotics) program](https://gixnetwork.org/program/msti/) graduates.